s/y Nine of Cups Maritime Canada Summer 2001

 Brunswick summer home of President

 Roosevelt.
-We would clear customs here.
+We would clear customs

-Made easy by CanPass for U.S. citizens in
+CanPass for U.S.

-motel cleared us in.
+from a nearby motel cleared us in.

 Head Harbour was a bit crowded and not